 The cleanup of AOCs is achieved through remediation and restoration work, which then leads to removing Beneficial Use Impairments (BUIs) - such as Loss of Fish and Wildlife Habitat.
 AOCs are delisted when all the BUIs have been removed.
-Since the start of the GLRI, GLRI federal agencies and their partners have removed 118 BUIs - over 11 times the number removed in the 22 years preceding the establishment of the GLRI, which greatly accelerated progress in restoring the U.S. AOCs.
+Since the start of the GLRI, GLRI federal agencies and their partners have removed 113 BUIs - over 11 times the number removed in the 22 years preceding the establishment of the GLRI, which greatly accelerated progress in restoring the U.S. AOCs.
 Two additional AOCs have also been delisted since the start of GLRI Action Plan III: Lower Menominee River in Wisconsin and Michigan, and Ashtabula River in Ohio.
-Additionally, GLRI federal agencies and their partners completed all the management actions at 11 more AOCs that will ultimately lead to delisting.
+Additionally, GLRI federal agencies and their partners completed all the management actions at 10 more Areas of Concern that will ultimately lead to delisting.
 Management actions are on-the-ground actions, including remediating contaminated sediment through public/private partnerships and restoring habitat (e.g., improving fish passage, restoring wetlands and removing dams), that will ultimately lead to the removal of Beneficial Use Impairments.
 When management actions are completed in an AOC, the ecosystem can begin to recover - set on the path to removing all BUIs and, ultimately, delisting.

 Measures of Progress With Annual Targets Baseline/ Universe FY2025 Target FY2026 Target FY2027 Target FY2028 Target FY2029 Target 1.1.1.
 Areas of Concern where all management actions necessary for delisting have been implemented.
-17 / 31 17 18 20 22 23 1.1.2.
+16/31 16 17 20 22 23 1.1.2.
 Beneficial Use Impairments removed in Areas of Concern.
-128 / 255 136 144 151 158 165 1.1.3.
+123/255 136 144 151 158 168 1.1.3.
 Areas of Concern delisted.
-6 / 31 7 9 12 13 14
+6/31 7 10 11 13 14

 1.1.4.
-Meaningfully involve communities within Areas of Concern in all phases of Management Actions to ensure equitable distribution of benefits.
+Meaningfully involve AOC communities in all phases of Management Actions and ensure distribution of benefits.

-"Baseline" identifies results through the end of FY2024.
+"Baseline" identifies results as of 4/10/2024 and will be updated prior to finalizing Action Plan.
 "Targets" are cumulative.
-"Universe" represents the total number possible for applicable measures.
+"Universe" represents the total number possible for applicable measures